A mathematical certification for positivity conditions in Neural Networks with applications to partial monotonicity and

-Once the list of furthest vertices $\mathcal{V}=\{v_1, v_2, \dots, v_k\} $ of each Voronoi cell is computed, the selection of the point to add next to the Voronoi diagram is made.
+After computing the list of furthest vertices $\mathcal{V}=\{v_1, v_2, \dots, v_k\} $ for each Voronoi cell, the next point to be added to the Voronoi diagram is selected.
 Each of the furthest vertices $v_j$ is related to at least one parent point $p_j$ by the relation $v_j = \argmax_{x \in R_j} d(x,p_j)$.
-Recall that if $\delta_j$ is bigger than the distance of each parent point $p_j$ to its furthest vertex $v_j$, then the Voronoi cell $R_j$ is covered by the ball with center $p_j$ and radius $\delta_j$.
+Recall that if $\delta_j$ is greater than the distance of each parent point $p_j$ to its furthest vertex $v_j$, then the Voronoi cell $R_j$ is covered by the ball with center $p_j$ and radius $\delta_j$.
 Therefore, starting from $\mathcal{V}$, those vertices already covered by the open ball centered at its parent point are discarded as the corresponding Voronoi cell is already certified positive.
-Therefore, the list of vertices is reduced to $\mathcal{V}_p = \{v_j \mid 1\leq i\leq k, \delta_j \leq d(p_j,v_j) \}$.
-For instance, in Figure \ref{fig:vor_diag}, the only regions where $\delta_j$ is bigger than the distance from the furthest vertex to the parent point $p_j$ are $R_6$ and $R_7$.
+Therefore, the list of vertices is reduced to $\mathcal{V}_p = $$\{v_j \mid \delta_j \leq d(p_j,v_j) \}$.
+For instance, in Figure \ref{fig:vor_diag}, the only regions where $\delta_j$ is greater than the distance from the furthest vertex to the parent point $p_j$ are $R_6$ and $R_7$.